canaanalan/playwright-cloud-lite-twtl/README.md

 ## Why I Built This

-Most QA portfolio projects stop at writing tests.
-I wanted this one to show the layer around the tests: the reporting, reliability signals, CI feedback loop, and debugging workflow that help a team understand what happened when a run fails.
+Mostly for fun :D I like PLaywright better but CYpress Cloud is my favorite part of Cypress, so I wanted to try to build my own pretty dashboard for Playwright.
+My plan is to bake into a live server so it can actually be used by anyone.

-This project is intentionally small.
-It is not trying to be Cypress Cloud or a full enterprise test platform.
-It is a practical "cloud lite" slice that demonstrates QA infrastructure thinking without burying the idea under unnecessary platform complexity.
+It is nowhere near the full enterprise test platform YET.
+It is a practical "cloud lite" slice FOR NOW.

 ## What It Does